adybas/24-game/README.md

 one can make this sum to 24 by using the following set of operations (3*8) + (3-3).

-I decided to write this program after playing the game and being dealt 8, Jack, 7, 6 (or 8,1,7,6), and not being to find a solution.
+I decided to write this program after playing the game and being dealt 8, Jack, 7, 6 (or 8,1,7,6), and not being able to find a solution.
 So I wrote a program to try and find one, and no, there does not appear to be a solution for 8, Jack, 7, 6.

 ### Get Started